 What is the real difference:

-When the camshaft turns it opens and closes the valves.
-The valve has to close and open at the exact moment in relation to the movement of the pistons.
-So, if that timing is off, everything else is effected.
+When the camshaft turns, it opens and closes the valves.
+The valve has to close and open, at the exact moment in relation to the movement of the pistons.
+Incorrect timing, can cause a multitude of issues.
 Most often, this begins as starting problems.
-Because, the timing of all the individual components will all be disrupted.
+Because, the timing of all the individual components, is no longer in sync.

 Interference Or Non-Interference – Why Could You Have Damage

-Consequently, with an interference engine, valves that are fully open; will be hit by the piston when it comes to the top.
+Consequently, with an interference engine, valves that are fully open, will be hit by the pistons.
+But, only when the piston, comes up to the top of its stroke.

-With a non-interference engine “Also Known As A Free-Running Engine”; there is still some clearance between fully open valves and a piston in the top position.
+However, with a non-interference engine “Also Known As A Free-Running Engine”.
+Consequently, there is still some clearance, between fully open valves and a piston, at the top of it’s stroke.